unibo-dtm-se-2425-Wasted/report/sections/09-userguide/index.md

 ```
 This will start the Streamlit server and automatically open the application in the browser.

-# User Interface and Features
+# User interface and features
 ![Interface](homepage.png)
 When the application loads, the user is presented with a sidebar menu that serves as the main input panel.
 From here, the user can:
 - Enter the food name (e.g., "Milk", "Carrots", "Chicken breast")